 When most people ask the question do you have any 1st time home buyer programs?
 What they’re asking is do you have any programs that don’t require any down payment?

 Let’s take a step back for example for a minute, shall we?
 Do you think you should make that large of a high-ticket purchase without any money?

 If you don’t have money for a down payment more than likely it’s probable that you probably don’t have 3- 6 months or more of savings in the bank in case your financial circumstances change, or something financially goes wrong right?
 Don’t buy a house just because everyone else is doing it.
 Buy a house because you are ready and can afford it.

 Yes, this might be a cold heart dose of reality, but better to have a cold dose of reality and get a course correction in your home buying plan than to buy a house you cannot afford, and then find yourself in a financial predicament which could carry dire financial consequences over the long haul right?

 That said, you don’t need to buy a house with the old school 20% down.
-20% down is the mantra in lending that you need to have in order to avoid paying foreclosure insurance also known as private mortgage insurance or PMI for short.
-On average PMI can cost %70 to $80 per month Is per $100k borrowed per month so if you look at a payment of several $100 a month, that means you have to have the income in order to offset that plus the principal interest taxes and home insurance payment as well.
-If you are buying a condominium you have to add in on top of that homeowner’s association payment.
+20% down is the mantra in lending that you need to have to avoid paying foreclosure insurance also known as private mortgage insurance or PMI for short.
+On average PMI can cost %70 to $80 per month per $100k borrowed per month so if you look at a payment of several $100 a month, that means you must have the income to offset that plus the principal interest taxes and home insurance payment as well.
+If you are buying a condominium you must add in on top of that homeowner’s association payment.

 Looking to buy a home?
 Get a quick and easy quote today!